opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/networking_floatingip_v2.md

 The following arguments are supported:

 * `pool` - (Optional) The name of the pool from which to obtain the floating IP.
-Default value is admin_external_net.
+Default value is `admin_external_net`.
 Changing this creates a new floating IP.

 * `port_id` - (Optional) ID of an existing port with at least one IP address to associate with this floating IP.

-* `tenant_id` - (Optional) The target tenant ID in which to allocate the floating IP, if you specify this together with a port_id, make sure the target port belongs to the same tenant.
-Changing this creates a new floating IP (which may or may not have a different address)
+* `tenant_id` - (Optional) The target tenant ID in which to allocate the floating IP, if you specify this together with a `port_id`, make sure the target port belongs to the same tenant.
+Changing this creates a new floating IP (which may or may not have a different address).

 * `fixed_ip` - Fixed IP of the port to associate with this floating IP.
 Required if the port has multiple fixed IPs.